pdx-cs-sound/misy/README.md

 Bart Massey 2024

 This toy synthesizer is intended to teach basics of
-synthesizer-building: it is quite simple and otherwise kind of useless.
+synthesizer-building: it is quite simple, but still usable.

-Much of the code is adapted from my teaching synthesizer [`fm`](https://github.com/pdx-cs-sound/fm).
+Some of the code is adapted from my teaching synthesizer [`fm`](https://github.com/pdx-cs-sound/fm).

 ## Notes